 Shep shared the story of when he bought a Ping-Pong table from a German company.
-The assembly was difficult, and Shep called the company, but they were closed as it was outside business hours.
-“But don’t people put together Ping-Pong tables at night or the weekends?”
+The assembly was complex, and Shep called the company, but they were closed as it was outside business hours.
+“But don’t people put together Ping-Pong tables at night or on the weekends?”
 Shep asked.

 But the company’s website shared a video showing, step-by-step, how to put the Ping-Pong table together.